wp-plugins/memphis-documents-library/readme.txt

 * *Bug* - Removed extra label tag in sort box which was cause issues in Firefox.
 * *Bug* - Fixed Chrome bug, where file types that are allowed in WordPress are being blocked by Memphis Documents Library.
 * *Bug* - Fixed a bug when creating categories a null category would be created that could not be delete.
+* *Bug* - Fixed the XSS (Cross Site Scripting) issues root cause was using $_REQUEST inside a form.
+* *Bug* - Fixed the sercuirty vulnerabilities known as LFI/RFI, which stands for Local or Remote File Inclusion.

 = Memphis Documents Library Features =